Mateus Facho Inocêncio

-Matheus Facho Inocêncio (first name also written Mateus; born 17 May 1981 in Patrocínio Paulista) is a Brazilian athlete who specializes in the 110 metres hurdles.
+Matheus Facho Inocêncio (first name also written Mateus; born 17 May 1981) is a Brazilian athlete who specializes in the 110 metres hurdles.

 His personal best time is 13.33 seconds, achieved during the Olympic Games in Athens.

 He also participated in the bobsleigh competition at the 2002 Winter Olympics, where he was part of the Brazilian bobsleigh 4-crew that ranked 27th out of 29 finishing and 33 competing teams.